vinogradoff/vinogradoff.github.io/task-automation-it-challenges.md

 - You may use any help from the Internet, but please not let other people write code for you :)

 ### Timing
 As you have _49 more tests_ to write (in our fictionaly story), you don't need to make a perfect test.
 Do just a **good enough test** for this situation (**2 hours** for one test _on average_).
 Take as much time or as few time as you need.
-If you have done your "good enough" test in just **30 minutes** - don't make it perfect, you may need the time later for the other tests, that could be more complex.
+If you have done your "good enough" test in just **30-45 minutes** - don't make it perfect, you may need the time later for the other tests, that could be more complex.
 If on the other hand, you think you need more time, e.g. **3-3,5 hours** - it is fine too, perhaps it will help you to save time in future tests reusing some code or ideas.
 Let your judgement guide you when to stop.

+### Scoring

+This task will be scored separatly from the other tasks, after the talk with the judges at Day 2.
+Even if you did not manage to get the whole task done during the Day 1, you can get high scores, if you persuade the judges about your intentions.
+Be prepared to explain your ideas, and everything will be fine!

 ### Scenario to automate